 When one IT system has to serve more than one organization

-one Service Desk system must support multiple organizational units with different needs, responsibilities, and levels of autonomy — while management still expects central control, visibility, and reporting.
+As companies grow, IT often faces a familiar problem: one Service Desk system must support multiple organizational units with different needs, responsibilities, and levels of autonomy — while management still expects central control, visibility, and reporting.

+The usual outcomes aren’t great.
 Either multiple separate Service Desk tools emerge (fragmented data, duplicated effort), or everything is forced into a single flat structure that becomes hard to manage and even harder to scale.

 This is exactly where one of GLPI’s strongest capabilities comes into play.